-But why?
-Does it really have to do with the bright colors of the ribbon?
+But do the bright colors matter?
 Would you have gotten the same reaction from just a black or white piece of cloth?

-Some animals, including the Australian sea lion and the owl monkey are naturally monochromatic.
+Animals, such as the the Australian sea lion and the owl monkey, are naturally monochromatic.
 Cats are not.

-To people with this condition, purples appear to be deep red, shades of blue appear to be greenish and oranges and yellows appear to be pink.
+To people with Tritanopia, purples appear to be deep red, shades of blue appear to be greenish and oranges and yellows appear to be pink.
 This type of colorblindness can be acquired but also, in some cases, can be reversed.

 Blue-yellow colorblindness also includes tritanomaly, which is hereditary and makes it difficult to discern between blue and green and yellow and red/pink hues.

-It is believed to be present in about 6% of men.
+Scientists believe about 6% of men have deuteranomaly.
 A deuteranopic person can distinguish colors along the color wheel, however reds pose more of a problem.
 This type of colorblindness often does not get in the way of normal activity.

 So which type do cats have?
 It’s not that simple.

-It's for this reason that our Furry Masterpieces and other cardboard cat houses are designed for cats, but styled in terms of color and design, for people.
+It's for this reason that Cat Box Classics Cardboard Cat Houses are designed for cats, but styled in terms of color and design, for people.
 Our Furry Masterpieces Cat House with Scratcher, for example, lets your cat be part of iconic artworks, such as the Mona Lisa and Starry Night.
-Its built-in, reversible cat scratcher, airy but enclosed design and strategically placed play holes are for the cat, but the color is for you.
+Its cat scratcher and play holes are for the cat and the beautiful colors are for you.

-The question of what colors cats can actually see continues to be the subject of considerable research and debate.
-No one has settled yet on a definitive answer, according to Cathealth.com.
-Some say cats see shades of blue and green, others that it’s blue and gray, perhaps they also see yellow, like dogs, and they might even be able to see ultraviolet.
+The question of what colors cats can actually see continues to be the subject of research and debate.
+Scientists who study cats haven't settled on a definitive answer, according to Cathealth.com.
+Some say cats see shades of blue and green.
+Others believe cats see blue and gray.
+It's also believed by some that cats also see yellow, like dogs, and that cats might even be able to see ultraviolet light.

-One point most experts agree on is that cats definitely don’t see the world in black and white.
-They do see some colors.
-According to Spruce Pets, the vision of cats is similar to that of a person who is color blind in that cats see shades of blue and green, but reds and pinks are tricky for them to discern.
+One point most experts agree on is that cats don’t see the world in black and white.
+Cats do see some colors.
+According to Spruce Pets, cats' vision is similar to a person who is non-monochromatic color blind.
+That means that cats see shades of blue and green, but reds and pinks are difficult for them to discern.

-In other words, while cats don’t see the same colors that you do, they do live in a world that’s fairly colorful.
-Though all those colors are likely to be pastels, or washed out because of the much smaller number of cones in cats' eyes.
+In other words, while cats don’t see the same colors that humans do, they do live in a world that’s fairly colorful.
+Though all those colors are likely to be pastels or washed out because of the much smaller number of cones in cats' eyes.

-Don't feel sorry for them, however, as we might have more cones, but cats have more rods in their eyes.
-And that means they see much better at night and in low light than we do!
+But don't feel sorry for cats.
+Humans might have more cones, but cats have more rods in their eyes.
+And that means cats see much better at night and in low light than we do.

 So, What’s the Verdict?
 Do Cats See in Color?